djhaskin987/degasolv/docs/command-reference.rst

 1. ``Packages selected``: This is a list of packages found in order to resolve previous requirements before the "problem" clause was encountered.
-2. ``Packages already present``: Packages which were given to degasolv using the `present package`_ option.
+2. ``Packages already present``: Packages which were given to Degasolv using the `present package`_ option.
 If none were specified, this will show as ``None``.
 3. ``Alternative being considered``: This field displays what